-The conversion rate for this type of product is weak, as not suited to an addressable market for FinTechs.
+The conversion rate for this type of product is weak, as it's not suited to an addressable market for FinTechs.

 The challenge is that B2C insurance regulation is very strict, and the degree of flexibility is very low.

 Transactional insurance is an effective way of offering targeted products to your audience.
-However, it involves reflecting on the value chain upfront and identifying a set of transactions that are relevant for your audience.
+However, it involves reflecting on the value chain upfront and identifying a set of transactions that are relevant to your audience.

 Let's take an example.
-Unlike home insurance, travel and cancellation insurance can be used by your users on a more regular basis.
+Unlike home insurance, your users can take advantage of travel and cancellation insurance more regularly.
 When your clients book a hotel online, the purchase transactions are visible on their accounts.
-By building a smart environment, your system could push a travel or cancellation insurance immediately after their booking.
-In this scenario, the probability that your users will purchase insurance is much higher.
-Why is this?
-Simply because the insurance is targeted, personalised, relevant and available at the right time.
+By building a smart environment, your system could push a travel or cancellation insurance immediately after booking.
+In this scenario, the probability of purchasing insurance is much higher.

-However, although this option sounds attractive, the real question is: where do FinTechs fit into this value chain?
-It’s very likely that the booking website also offers travel or cancellation insurance.
+Many booking websites already offer travel or cancellation insurance.
 If your users buy insurance from this website, it's already too late.
-If they don't, If your users don't purchase insurance directly from the hotel provider, why would they take it from you?
+And if they don't purchase insurance directly from the hotel provider, why would they buy it from you?

 Embedded insurance opens up a world of opportunities for FinTechs.
 A variety of insurance products can play a role in revenue expansion and customer acquisition strategies.
 However, the subject of insurance must be approached strategically and globally.
-That's why at Qover we systematically conduct a business case to identify the best solutions for our partners.
+That's why, at Qover, we systematically conduct a business case to identify the best solutions for our partners.
 In our approach, we define the products that can best convert free plans into paid plans, boost bank transactions and increase buyer satisfaction and confidence.